Kephson/html5qrcodereader/README.md

 from webcam and the video is correct.

-Also tested with mobile browsers (Firefox and Chrome).
+Tested with mobile browsers (Firefox and Chrome in newest version).
+Other browsers are not tested!

 Usage: